-Under the lamentable circumstances, the Court consider it impossible to attribute blame but is of the opinion that no plea of haste should ever allow of these pistols being fitted by other than fully qualified men and further that a slight mechanical device should be fitted to the pistols to ensure that the pistol could not fire until it is properly placed with the other safety devices in the mine.
+Under the lamentable circumstances, the Court consider it impossible to attribute blame but is of the opinion that no plea of haste should ever allow for these pistols being fitted by other than fully qualified men and further that a slight mechanical device should be fitted to the pistols to ensure that the pistol could not fire until it is properly placed with the other safety devices in the mine.

 Our report is accompanied by the minutes of evidence.
-The inquiry has been hurried to permit of Commander Petre proceeding to sea, but it is not thought that any additional evidence of value is likely to be obtained.
+The inquiry has been hurried to permit Commander Petre proceeding to sea, but it is not thought that any additional evidence of value is likely to be obtained.

 We have the honour to be, Sir, Your obedient Servants,

 Commander.
 H.M.S.
 "ANGORA" Captain.
 H.M.S.
 "CONQUEST"